 Review by Booklist:

 "The book's title page defines sleep in human terms—"The natural state of rest during which your eyes are closed and you become unconscious"—but the topic quickly broadens as Herkert offers loosely connected sleep facts about animals from giraffes to spiders to jellyfish.
 For example, scientists have observed brief periods of REM sleep in most mammals and some birds, suggesting they may dream.
 Many animals can let one side of their brain rest while the other is alert for predatory attacks.
 Using a similar technique, frigate birds, which are often airborne for long periods, can sleep while in flight.
 Giraffes sleep in five-minute segments periodically throughout the day, standing up with their legs locked for stability.
 The text flows smoothly, often linking one idea to the next while introducing the challenges faced by various animals as well as the behaviors and adaptations that allow them to rest.
 Long's handsome digital pictures use color, form, and silhouette effectively to illustrate a variety of animals within their natural habitats.
 An informative addition to the Imagine This! series."

 Mary Cassatt was a headstrong, determined girl.
 She wanted to be an artist in 1860, a time when proper girls didn't do such things.
 Mary pursued art with a passion, moving to Paris to study, painting what she saw.
-When her work was rejected by the judges at the Paris Salon, the great painter Edgar Degas invited her to join his group of independent artists, who painted as they pleased.
-"I began to live," Mary said.
 Today, Mary Cassatt is recognized as one of the great Impressionist painters, and her work hangs in museums around the world.